-Pleasure – At these events the horse’s ability to perform certain gaits is judged, they should be able to perform the gaits in a quiet manner that makes the horse seem like it’s a pleasure to ride.
-The gaits, which must be performed in both directions, are walk, jog and lope.
+Pleasure – At these events, the horse’s ability to perform certain gaits is judged, they should be able to perform the gaits in a quiet manner that makes the horse seem like it’s a pleasure to ride.
+The gaits, which must be performed in both directions, are walk, jog, and lope.
 The rider will also need to back the horse up quietly too.

-Reining – Sometimes called high-speed dressage the idea is for the horse and rider to carry out a set routine which demonstrates the horse responsiveness as well as the control of the rider.
+Reining – Sometimes called high-speed dressage the idea is for the horse and rider to carry out a set routine that demonstrates the horse responsiveness as well as the control of the rider.
 Flying changes, spinning turns, rollbacks and sliding stops are some of the maneuvers.
 If you’re interested in knowing more about reining visit the National Reining Horse Association’s website.

 Barrel Racing – With barrel racing you need to complete a cloverleaf pattern around a set of three barrels as quickly as you can.
 There are two types of races, the standard race where each competitor takes it in turn, and the Camas Prairie Stump Race where two riders compete at the same time on separate courses.
 With both events, the quickest rider is the winner.
 You can find out more about barrel racing on the International Barrel Racing Association’s website.

-Cutting – Similar to team penning but instead of working in a team an individual rider needs to separate (or cut) a cow from a herd and then prevent it from returning to the herd.
-The rider needs to anticipate what the cow will do and then outmaneuver the cow to stop it returning to the herd.
+Cutting – Similar to team penning but instead of working in a team, an individual rider needs to separate (or cut) a cow from a herd and then prevent it from returning to the herd.
+The rider needs to anticipate what the cow will do and then outmaneuver the cow to stop it from returning to the herd.
 In cutting events the horse needs to be agile and extremely responsive to the rider’s commands.
 If you’re interested in learning more about cutting then check out the National Cutting Horse Association’s website.

 Like Western riding, there are some disciplines that are specific to English riding although, unlike Western, they’ve all evolved purely as recreational activities but do still test your skill as a rider as well as how well the horse is trained.
 The most popular disciplines are: